Do you have back injury?

 Ankylosing spondylitis (AS) is unusual because it affects young men— although both males and females of any age can also be afflicted.
 AS is a form of arthritis that affects the bones— the vertebrae— in the spine, causing inflammation and stiffness.
 It starts with episodes of pain and stiffness and, if untreated, can eventually cause the vertebrae to fuse together.
 The patient might feel very stiff first thing in the morning, and then feel better after getting some exercise (or just moving around).
 The pain usually starts in the sacroiliac area where the pelvic bone meets the spine (the base of the spine near the top of the butt).

 The fact that young adults are affected is a big red flag.
-Young people are not the typical back-pain patient.
+Young people are not typical back-pain patients.

 Distinguishing AS from common back pain

 Because there are many reasons for low back pain, it can be difficult to decide whether the condition is serious.